 As early as 1769, Daniel Boone scouted the area that is now Kentucky.
 Judge Richard Henderson of the Transylvania Company hired Boone to create a migration path into the central Kentucky area, which he did.
 Today you can travel this south-eastern Kentucky route, called the Wilderness Road Heritage Highway.

-By the summer, there would be 26 log cabins and four blockhouses developed.
+By the summer, there would be 26 log cabins and four blockhouses.
 H. Thomas Tudor compiled a list of the early Kentucky settlers from various sources.

 This fort withstood many attacks during the American Revolution.